Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

-We now re-parametrize the QFI as a function of $n_{0}$ and the ``squeezing fraction of the component state $|{\alpha,\xi}\rangle$", $\beta = \sinh^2 r/n_0$.
-In this approach, we should not interpret the parameters $n_{0}$ and $\beta$ as having any specific physical meaning; they are just two auxiliary parameters that will be useful to compare the results of this work with the non-entangled case \cite{douglas14}.
+We now re-parametrize the QFI as a function of $n_{0}$ and the ``squeezing fraction of the component state $|\alpha,\xi\rangle$", which is $\beta = \sinh^2 r/n_0$.
+In this approach, we should interpret the parameters $n_{0}$ and $\beta$ as just two auxiliary parameters that will be useful to compare the results of this work with the non-entangled case \cite{douglas14}.

-The energy of the input state depends on the parameters $n_{0}$ and $\beta$ of the component state $|{\alpha,\xi}\rangle$ as well as on the interpolating parameter $l$.
-For this reason, we represent the QFI as a function of the input average photon number $n_{\mathsf{in},A}$ [Eq.~(\ref{ninA})] in mode $A$ of the entangled state $|\Psi_{l}\rangle$ and as a function of the parameter $\beta$.
-It is not an easy task to algebraically invert Eq.~(\ref{ninA}) to obtain $n_{0}$ explicitly as function of $n_{\mathsf{in},A}$, and we do this numerically, adjusting the value of $n_{0}$ in order to get the desired input photon number $n_{\mathsf{in},A}$.
+The energy of the input state depends on the parameters $n_{0}$ and $\beta$ of the component state $|\alpha,\xi\rangle$ as well as on the interpolating parameter $l$.
+For this reason, we represent the QFI as a function of the input average photon number $n_{\mathsf{in}}$ [Eq.~(\ref{ninA})] of the entangled state $|\Psi_{l}\rangle$ and as a function of the parameter $\beta$.
+It is not an easy task to algebraically invert Eq.~(\ref{ninA}) to obtain $n_{0}$ explicitly as function of $n_{\mathsf{in}}$, so we do this numerically, adjusting the value of $n_{0}$ in order to get the desired input photon number $n_{\mathsf{in}}$.
 In Fig.~\ref{fig:QFI-ZERO-Eta} ({\it top}) we plot the QFI as a function of the squeezing fraction $\beta$.
-The optimal probe state is the one capable of reconciling the gains due to entanglement without loosing the gains due to squeezing.
-We notice that when $l>0$ we have a ``squeezing fraction'' $\beta<1$ for which the QFI is greater than the one obtained with non-entangled states.
-However, when $l<0$, although we have a state that may be maximally entangled when $l\rightarrow-1$, we notice that we do not have any increase for the QFI.
+The optimal probe state is the one capable of reconciling the gains due to entanglement without losing the gains due to squeezing.
+We notice that when $l>0$ we have a ``squeezing fraction'' $\beta < 1$ for which the QFI is greater than the one obtained with non-entangled states.
+However, when $l<0$, although we have a state that may be a maximally entangled quasi-Bell state when $l\rightarrow-1$, we notice that we do not have any increase for the QFI.
 Thus we conclude that the best strategy is to spend all the energy in squeezing the state.
-To understand this phenomenon, we analyse the parameter $n_{0}$ that the component state $|{\alpha,\xi}\rangle$ must have in order to let the input photon number be the available value $n_{\mathsf{in},A}$ (Fig.~\ref{fig:QFI-ZERO-Eta}({\it bottom})).
-Because the energy $n_{\mathsf{in},A}$ increases for $l\rightarrow-1$, we must reduce $n_{0}$ to keep the energy $n_{\mathsf{in},A}$ fixed while we change $l$.
-This implies a reduction of the QFI when $l\rightarrow-1$, unless we make $\beta=1$ and the optimal state is not entangled.
+To understand this phenomenon, we analyze the parameter $n_{0}$ that the component state $|\alpha,\xi\rangle$ must have in order to let the input photon number be the available value $n_{\mathsf{in}}$ [Fig.~\ref{fig:QFI-ZERO-Eta} ({\it middle})].